 In some cases, bringing a claim based in gross negligence may be harder than a simple negligence claim.
 Because the standard is higher to prove gross negligence, you may be better off filing simple negligence claims to recover damages, instead.
 Talk to an attorney about the specifics of your case for further information.

-If you or your loved one was injured in a car accident, the Dallas personal injury attorneys at The Queenan Law Firm, P.C. can help you get the compensation you need to pay for medical expenses, lost wages, and pain and suffering.
+If you or your loved one was injured in a car accident, a Dallas personal injury attorney at The Queenan Law Firm, P.C. can help you get the compensation you need to pay for medical expenses, lost wages, and pain and suffering.
 Talk to our lawyers today.
 Call (817) 476-1797 for a free consultation and to schedule a meeting with one of our attorneys.